thatguyeeezy/ImperialDuty/README.md

 ## Usage Notes

 After installation, users can toggle their on-duty status by using the `/duty` command.
-This command will set their status within the CAD and equip them with the weapons specified in the configuration file.
+This command will equip them with the weapons specified in the configuration file.
 It's important to check and update weapon configurations as needed to fit the server's role-play settings.

 ---